 First, he grabbed a podium at Birds of Prey, just .02 out of second, behind Kjetil Jansrud and Beat Feuz.
 He went on to complete the Val Gardena hat trick, by a commanding three tenth margin.
 Three career wins, all of them on the Saslong track.
 Impressive.
 From there, he snagged one of the best super G results of his career with a 13th in Kitzbuehel and followed it up with a 5th place in downhill—good momentum that created confidence leading up to Vail/Beaver Creek World Championships.
 What a downhill day it was.
 Nyman hammered and came down in first place.
 The crowd was manic.
 Then the Swiss Beat Feuz came down and snuck in ahead of Nyman once again—this time by .03—and Nyman was sitting in second.
 But it was another Swiss—Patrick Kueng—who came down with the lead, skiing into first.
 And then teammate Travis Ganong broke up the Swiss party, pushing Nyman to fourth.

-In 2016, Nyman did something no other American Downhiller has done—podiuming four times in a row, starting with the PyeongChang Olympic test event in Jeongseon (3rd) and then Chamonix (2nd), Kvitfjell (3rd), and St. Moritz (2nd).
-In 2017 Steven started the season off strong with a third place finish in Val Gardena then grabbing a top 10 in Kitzbuehel.
-The fourth race of the season in Garmisch, Nyman was having the fastest run of the day until he crashed off a jump tearing his knee.
+In 2016, Nyman did something no other American Downhiller has done—podiuming four races in a row, starting with the PyeongChang Olympic test event in Jeongseon (third) and then Chamonix (second), Kvitfjell (third), and St. Moritz (second).
+In 2017, Steven started the season off strong with a third-place finish in Val Gardena then grabbing a top 10 in Kitzbuehel.
+The fourth race of the season in Garmisch, Nyman was having the fastest run of the day until he crashed off a jump badly injuring his knee.
 He rehabbed all summer at the U.S. Ski Team's Center of Excellence and was ready for the 2018 Games in PeyongChang, where he medaled at the test event and felt "at one with the course", though his 2018 Olympic dreams were cut short when he injured his other knee—a clean ACL tear—almost to the day of his injury just one year prior (364 days) on the Garmisch track.

 Nyman was skiing at two and racing at eight for Sundance (while mowing Robert Redford's lawn in the summer), not far from his home and where Dad was the ski school chief.
 He shifted to Coach Rob Clayton's stellar Park City program for Winter ’99.
 He landed a couple World Juniors medals and jumped immediately to the U.S. Ski Team.